Companion Journal to Marine Ecology Progress Series and Aquatic Biology

 For purchases in the European Union, the VAT number of the paying institution must be provided, otherwise VAT will be added at the standard rate for the country of the purchaser.
 For Germany, VAT at 7% will always be added.

-Beginning with Volume 9, tables of contents and abstracts are available online free of charge for all articles.
+• Tables of contents and abstracts for all articles are available online free of charge.